 The Institute offers a series of courses in eye health, focused on the particular eye care needs of the Pacific.
 The courses are administered by Fiji National University’s College of Medicine, Nursing and Health Sciences.
 It also provides ongoing professional development and workforce support to its graduates and other eye care workers, advocates for investment in eye care, and undertakes research.

 The Pacific Eye Institute is a significant provider of eye care services in Fiji and in outreach locations across the Pacific, performing around 2,000 eye surgeries a year.
 This means there are good opportunities for eye nurses and doctors in-training to get practical experience.

 (+679) 3100 424

 (Please note Fiji is one hour behind New Zealand)

 Saturday – Sunday CLOSED

-In 2017, in partnership with the Colonial War Memorial Hospital’s eye department, the Pacific Eye Institute:
+In 2017, in partnership with the CWM Hospital’s eye department, the Pacific Eye Institute:

 The Institute is also the base for our Pacific outreach team and the Mobile Eye Clinic, which in 2017 delivered a further:

 The Pacific Eye Institute has trained 161 eye doctors, nurses, and technicians.
 In 2018 there are 25 students enrolled.